 Survivalist convicted of killing trooper in sniper ambush

-MILFORD — A man who hid in the forest under cover of night and opened fire with a sniper’s rifle was convicted of capital murder on Wednesday in the ambush slaying of a state police trooper he targeted at random in hopes of sparking a revolution.
+MILFORD, Pa.
+(AP) — A Pennsylvania man who hid in the forest under cover of night and opened fire with a sniper’s rifle was convicted of capital murder Wednesday in the ambush slaying of a state police trooper he targeted at random in hopes of sparking a revolution.

-A jury convicted Eric Frein in the Sept.
+A jury convicted Eric Frein, 33, in the Sept.
 12, 2014, attack at the Blooming Grove state police barracks in northeastern Pennsylvania.
 Cpl.
-Bryon Dickson II, a married father of two, was killed, and a second trooper was shot through the hips and was left debilitated.
+Bryon Dickson II, a married father of two, was killed, and a second trooper was shot through the hips and left debilitated.

 Frein was “literally hunting humans” when he peered at his targets through a scope during a late-night shift change and squeezed the trigger four times, Pike County District Attorney Ray Tonkin told jurors in his closing argument.
 He called Frein a terrorist who sought to change the government through bullets and bombs.